lin-frederic/ProCom/README.md

 ## Instalation 🛠 :

-To connect to the ssh bridge :
+To connect to the SSH bridge :
 ```

 PLEASE FILL